serkanyersen/kwargsjs/README.md

     return name.join(' ');
 }.kwargs();
 ```
-So now when we want create a name with only a suffix, all we have to do is to provide the name and suffix.
+Now, when we want create a name with only a suffix, all we have to do is to provide the name and suffix.
+You can only pass required arguments without changing anything on your function code.

 ```javascript
 name('John', 'Doe', { suffix:'Ph.D.' });